NPTP/NPTP.github.io/README.md

 - Convert all text (including navbar sizing) to vw proportions for responsive viewing

 ### Portfolio page
+- Cards in an html template that can be added to a JSON or something and added to the page via js script, not hardcoded
 - Animated slides/animations in the picture slot on game cards
-- Cards in an html template that can be added to a JSON or something and added to the page via js script, not hardcoded
-- Cards slide and animate in on scroll
+- Cards slide and animate in on scroll, not before.
+Copy code from About page

-### Index page
-- Big buttons:
-  - Remove raise-up on hover effect.
-Only do fade of colour and border

 ### About page
 - Redesign skills list